Marriage to a New Zealander Citizen

 List of New Zealander Consulates in Canada

 Calling New Zealand from Canada

-To make a direct call to New Zealand from Canada, you need to follow the international dialing format given below.
-The dialing format is the same when calling New Zealand mobile or land line from Canada.
+To make a direct call to New Zealand from Canada, you need to follow the international dialling format given below.
+The dialling format is the same when calling New Zealand mobile or land line from Canada.

 011 - 64 - Area Code - local number